 Shallow Marshes have water depth less than six inches.
-Shallow marshes have many of the plant and animal species found in sedge meadows, and deep marshes.
-Shallow marshes may be void of fish during the drier summer months, but when flooded in spring they can be crucial spawning areas for fish like Northern Pike.
+Shallow marshes have many of the species found in sedge meadows, and also the deep marsh.

 Lake Littoral Zone